Posts

 If these behaviors have been ongoing and seem to interfere with your child’s ability to function, it may be time to seek support.
 You don’t need a definitive answer before reaching out.
 A professional evaluation can help you understand what’s going on and determine the most effective type of help.

-In the fast-paced world of New York and New Jersey, where kids face big demands at school and home, spotting symptoms early can make a huge difference.
+In the fast-paced world of New Jersey, where kids face big demands at school and home, spotting symptoms early can make a huge difference.

 Red Flags to Watch For